openwebnet/openwebnet-android/store-listing/st_en.md

 - any OpenWebNet frame/message
 - Ip Camera (MJPEG)

+Handle multiple gateway simultaneously with IP or Domain and password.

-It isn't mandatory, but it's highly recommended that you connect to your domotic system using a VPN connection.
+It isn't mandatory, but it's highly recommended that you access your domotic system using a VPN connection.

 Database encrypted to increase security.

-Supported language: English, Italian, French and Russian.
+This Android application is an unofficial free and Open Source client under MIT license.

 All source code is available online https://github.com/openwebnet/openwebnet-android

+OpenWebNet is a BTicino registered trademark.